 Most home bakers will enjoy the high quality of this DIY extract.
 It still offers great flavor, even if it’s less intense than the artificial stuff.
 That’s kind of the point.

-Although there are many types of blueberries out there, they’ll all make delicious extracts.
+Although there are many types of blueberries, they all make delicious extracts.
 Feel free to use whichever blueberries you can find.
 If you’re really into farm-to-table, you could even make extracts with different blueberry varieties to compare the flavors.

 Related Recipes